Proportionality for Constrained Public Decisions: Justified Representation with Agreement

-Now, in more unfortunate news, we find that $\agrEJR$ is not always satisfiable in general.
-In fact, the counterexample of Proposition~\ref{prop:c-JR_may_not_exist_A1} suffices to show this as each voter requires at least $1$ in satisfaction for to $\agrEJR$ to be satisfied.
+Unfortunately, we find that $\agrEJR$ is not always satisfiable in general.
+This follows from the counterexample of Proposition~\ref{prop:c-JR_may_not_exist_A1}, as each voter requires at least $1$ in satisfaction for to $\agrEJR$ to be satisfied.

-\begin{proposition} There exists an election instance where no outcome provides $\agrEJR$ (even when the NFD property holds for $\C$). \end{proposition}
+\begin{corollary} There exists an election instance where no outcome provides $\agrEJR$ (even when $\C$ satisfies NFD). \end{corollary}

-We now focus on a particular class of constraints as we import agreement-EJR into our setting.
-Specifically, we consider a class that allows us to talk about how restrictive, and thus how costly, the fixing of a particular issue-decision pair is.

-Akin to work by \citet{reyEtAlKR2020general,reyEtAlSCW2023general}, we consider constraints $\C$ that can be equivalently expressed as a set of implications $\textit{Imp}_{\C}$, where each implication in $\textit{Imp}_{\C}$ is a propositional formula with the following form: $\ell_{(a_x,d_{x})} \rightarrow \ell_{(a_y,d_{y})}$.
+We now introduce a particular class of constraints that allows us to precisely define how restrictive, and thus how costly, the fixing of a particular issue-decision pair is.
+Similarly to work by \citet{reyEtAlKR2020general,reyEtAlSCW2023general}, we consider constraints $\C$ that can be equivalently expressed as a set of implications $\textit{Imp}_{\C}$, where each implication in $\textit{Imp}_{\C}$ is a propositional formula with the following form where $\ell_{(a_x,d_{x})}$ is a literal associated with the issue-decision pair $(a_x,d_{x})$: $\ell_{(a_x,d_{x})} \rightarrow \ell_{(a_y,d_{y})}$.
 This class of constraints allows us, for instance, to express simple dependencies and conflicts such as `selecting $x$ means that we must select $y$' and `selecting $x$ means that $y$ cannot be selected', respectively.
 These constraints correspond to \emph{propositional logic formulas} in \emph{2CNF}.